 No Parking at New Bethesda Post Office

-New location at 6900 Wisconsin Avenue has been open for about a week, but patrons worry about the lack of convenient parking.
+New location at 6900 Wisconsin Ave. has been open for about a week, but patrons worry about the lack of convenient parking.

-The United States Postal Service is closing the two downtown Bethesda post offices at 7001 Arlington Road and 7400 Wisconsin Avenue and consolidating them at the new location at 6900 Wisconsin Avenue.
+The United States Postal Service is closing the two downtown Bethesda post offices at 7001 Arlington Rd. and 7400 Wisconsin Ave., and consolidating them at the new location at 6900 Wisconsin Ave.
 The consolidation is part of a nationwide effort by USPS to consolidate or close post offices to help face declining revenues.

-USPS first announced their consolidation plan at a community meeting last July, saying they were on the hunt for a central, downtown location with parking.
+USPS first announced its consolidation plan at a community meeting last July, saying it was on the hunt for a central, downtown location with parking.

 Residents also drove home the importance of keeping the new post office in a location accessible to Metro and bus transit.

-While the new location, across the street from Trader Joe’s, is in walking distance to the Bethesda Metro station, there’s no dedicated parking at the site right now, said Dennis Perry, a real estate specialist for the USPS eastern facilities service office.
+While the new location, across the street from Trader Joe’s, is within walking distance of the Bethesda Metro station, there’s no dedicated parking at the site right now, said Dennis Perry, a real estate specialist for the USPS eastern facilities service office.